-This section shows that this modeling choice is essential for informal justice to take into account payoff-irrelevant signals x informative of player A's behavior, i.e. for informal justice to depend on assessments of intents.
+This section shows that this modeling choice is essential for informal justice to take into account payoff-irrelevant signals x that are informative of player A's behavior, i.e., for informal justice to depend on assessments of intents.
 Take $\pi \in \Delta(\{C, D\})$ as given.
-We now assume that the jury chooses a transfer function T that solves the following optimization problem:
+We now assume that the jury chooses a transfer function T that solves the optimization problem where uncertainty over behavior has been folded into uncertainty over outcomes.
+In other terms, the principal evaluates fairness at the population level rather than relationship by relationship.
+We now show that the corresponding transfer function does not